 Weapon modifications are no longer drops in The Division 2.
 Instead they’re unlocks you receive by leveling up your character.
 Once a mod is unlocked, it’s available on every weapon you have—as many times as you want.
 So you can equip Reflex Sights to an SMG and an assault rifle at the same time, for example.

 Gear mods on the other hand still drop like normal.
 These only have positive traits, though they still have random bonuses and stats which can be better based on the gear mod’s rarity.
+For the large part, weapon mods have only positive bonuses, though a few come with some negative side effects.

 Weapon talents also sound significantly different in The Division 2.
 Previously, these were bonuses that triggered if your character had high enough skill levels.
 So an LMG might speed up your ability cooldowns with every kill, but only if you had a high enough Electronics score.
-The Division 2’s talents sound much more open—if slightly vague at the moment.

 Ubisoft says talent requirements will include everything from “having a gear piece with a particular brand, a certain attribute, or having a specific weapon type equipped.”
 Which should give players more freedom to build their characters around their weapons.